 Take a Daily Supplement

-Another possibility is to take a daily vitamin or supplement that’s engineered to support optimum mental health.
-Many of these types of supplements contain 5-HTP and tryptophan.
+Many types of supplements contain 5-HTP and tryptophan.
 These compounds are important, because they’re precursors to serotonin, and can promote the production of more of this important neurotransmitter.
-Certain studies have found that taking a supplement containing quick-release 5-HTP and timed-release tryptophan could help support a healthy mood.
+Certain studies have found that taking a supplement containing quick-release 5-HTP and timed-release tryptophan could help support a better mood.

 Get More Exercise